chaudhrytalha85/Assignment_Cleaning-Gettingdata/README.md

 # Assignment_Cleaning-Gettingdata
-Week 4 Assignment: Tidy Data
+Week 4 Assignment: Tidy Data.
 This is the course project of the Coursera course: Getting and Cleaning Data.

 ## Files in this Repo